alexdata1/alexdata1.github.io/content/posts/cv.md

 July 2015 & 2017

 :   **Telephone Campaign Caller**; Winchester College
     * Requested donations to Winchester College over two week periods in July 2015 and July 2017, raising over £60,000 for the school's bursary fund and other charitable projects.
     * Established rapport with alumni and parents of students over the phone by keeping them connected with school news and events.

 June 2012 - August 2012

 :   **Bookshop Assistant**; Oxfam (Southampton)
     * Held responsibility for daily deliveries and collections of books and their organisation and storage.
     * Served customers, provided assistance and recommendations, processed donations and payments.

 Technical Experience
 --------------------

 January 2022 - May 2022

 :   **Google Data Analytics Certificate**; Coursera

-    * Prepared and submitted tax computations and returns for several hundred companies, individuals and partnerships each year.
-    * Prepared and submitted tax computations and returns for several hundred companies, individuals and partnerships each year.
-    * Prepared and submitted tax computations and returns for several hundred companies, individuals and partnerships each year.
+    * Studied the full data analysis process each step of the way: asking effective questions and understanding stakeholder needs, preparing, processing and cleaning data, performing effective analysis, creating impactful visualisations and sharing findings with others.
+    * Gained experience working with data in both spreadsheets and relational databases.
+    * Learned how to perform SQL queries, analyse data with R and visualise data using Tableau.
+    * Understood data types and data structures, and the importance of considering matters such as bias, credibility, data privacy and ethics.
     * Completed a hands on case study as a capstone project.
-Prepared, processed, cleaned and analysed real-world bike share data in order to evaluate customer preferences and trends and developed recommenddations based on these findings. [ref]: https://github.com/alexdata1/CaseStudy-Cyclistic
+Prepared, processed, cleaned and analysed real-world bike share data in order to evaluate customer preferences and trends and developed recommenddations based on these findings.
+This can be found on my portfolio at https://alexdata1.github.io, and on GitHub at https://github.com/alexdata1/CaseStudy-Cyclistic

 Education
 ----------

 September 2010 - July 2017

 :   **BA Classics (2.1)**; University College London

 September 2009 - June 2014

 :   Winchester College
     * Cambridge Pre-U: English (M1), Latin (D3), Mathematics (D3)
     * IGCSE & GCSE: 9 A* (Biology, Chemistry, Chinese, English, French, Latin, Mathematics, Russian, Physics)

 Skills
 --------